 This is a group for fingerstyle players of all types, from Hedges disciples to Chet channelers.

 Started by Harry Lindahl.
-Last reply by Gary Welch on Thursday.
+Last reply by Luis Motta da Silva on Tuesday.

 Started by Rob Darby.
-Last reply by Nic Lubbers Feb 20.
+Last reply by John Zemler Apr 10.

 I play acoustic and electric blues in a duo.
 I use a thumb pick and had tons of nail problems before a local pro turned me on to acrylic about 3 years ago.
 I get my 1st ,2nd and 3rd done.
 I go in every couple of weeks for a fill (needed as your natural nail grows out).
 I leave them a little long for the recoat and shape the tips myself.
 No problem and great tone.
 Nothing ventured, nothing gained, right? regards, Don

 Hello Gary There have been, and will always be a number of differing opinions in relation to fingerpick types, and methods.
 I have used salon applied acrylic naisl for over 10 years with ZERO negative results.
 At $9.00 for a set o3, l Thumb, 1st, and 2nd., it is very affordable.
 They last around a month., maybe 5 weeks.
 I perform locally at least five times per month, and I need consistancy and reliability for my fingerstyle techniques.
 I tried many different "attachable nails", nail growth polishes and vitamins, and I was disappointed with them all.
 Being confident about my performance has always been of ut-most importance.

 I also play slide guitar and Banjo, so these acrylics are excellent, and versatile.